 12.1 Mechanism of Action The precise mechanisms by which gabapentin produces its analgesic and antiepileptic actions are unknown.
 Gabapentin is structurally related to the neurotransmitter gamma-aminobutyric acid (GABA) but has no effect on GABA binding, uptake, or degradation.
 In vitro studies have shown that gabapentin binds with high-affinity to the $\alpha 2\delta$ subunit of voltage-activated calcium channels; however, the relationship of this binding to the therapeutic effects of gabapentin is unknown.
-12.3 Pharmacokinetics

-All pharmacological actions following gabapentin administration are due to the activity of the parent compound; gabapentin is not appreciably metabolized in humans.
+12.3 Pharmacokinetics All pharmacological actions following gabapentin administration are due to the activity of the parent compound; gabapentin is not appreciably metabolized in humans

 Oral Bioavailability

 Gabapentin bioavailability is not dose proportional; i.e., as dose is increased, bioavailability decreases.
 Bioavailability of gabapentin is approximately 60%, 47%, 34%, 33%, and 27% following 900, 1,200, 2,400, 3,600, and 4,800 mg/day given in 3 divided doses, respectively.
-Food has only a slight effect on the rate and extent of absorption of gabapentin (14% increase in AUC and $C{\rm max}$).
+Food has only a slight effect on the rate and extent of absorption of gabapentin (14% increase in AUC and C{max}).
+Distribution

-Distribution Less than 3% of gabapentin circulates bound to plasma protein.
-The apparent volume of distribution of gabapentin after 150 mg intravenous administration is 58±6 L (mean ±SD) In patients with epilepsy, steady-state predose (C{min}) concentrations of gabapentin in cerebrospinal fluid were approximately 20% of the corresponding plasma concentrations drug.
-Gabapentin is not appreciably metabolized in humans Gabapentin elimination half-life is 5 to 7 hours and is unaltered by dose or following multiple dosing.
-Gabapentin elimination rate constant, plasma clearance, and rena clearance are directly proportional to creatinine clearance.
-In elderly patients, and patients with impaired renal function, gabapentin plasma clearance is reduced Gabapentin can be removed from plasma by hemodialysis.
+Less than 3% of gabapentin circulates bound to plasma protein.
+The apparent volume of distribution of gabapentin after 150 mg intravenous administration is 58±6 L (mean ±SD).
+In patients with epilepsy, steady-state predose (C{min}) concentrations of gabapentin in cerebrospinal fluid were approximately 20% of the corresponding plasma concentrations Elimination

-Elimination Gabapentin is eliminated from the systemic circulation by renal excretion as unchanged
+Gabapentin is eliminated from the systemic circulation by renal excretion as unchanged drug.
+Gabapentin is not appreciably metabolized in humans.